hlasco/sr_turbulence/dataBuilder/README.md

 The script buildDataset.py will successively run pairs of HR/LR simulations at various initial Mach numbers, initialized with random seeds.
 Simulations are evolved during one turbulent crossing-time, which corresponds to a decay of kinetic energy of about a half.
 We assume that turbulence is then fully developed.
 Each simulation will be launched with its own jobscript after the completion of the previous one.

-The main parameters of the simulations can be controlled through the buildDataset.ini parameter file.
+The main parameters of the simulations can be controlled through the config.ini parameter file.